 - Telling you what you can and cannot do

-5. He can be sweet and caring — but only sometimes.
-He will be the sweet, loving man who everyone else sees, and who you fell in love with.
+5. His original sweet and caring nature starts to crack.
+At times he will be the lovely, loving man who everyone else sees, and who you fell in love with initially.
 Other times he will become the man who puts you down, makes you feel guilty, and isolates you.
-He will make you believe that if you just did something differently, loved him more, or treated him better, he would be that sweet, loving man all the time.
+He will make you believe that if you just did something differently, loved him more, or treated him better.
+He would be that sweet, loving man all the time.
 It is the 5th red light that flickers.

 You will stay because of your hope for the man you love, but will spend most of your time being controlled by the man who hurts you.